sudiptadasdev/assesment/README.md

 We can also pull the code into IDE( I used Intellij).
 Then run these maven commands to build the package.
-As a prerequisite we should have maven installed and the Maven Home path should be set to Ide's Build Tools.
+As a prerequisite we should have maven and JAVA 21 SDK installed.
+Maven Home path should be set to Ide's Build Tools.
 Maven Commands:
 `mvn clean`
 `mvn install`